att-cloudnative-labs/kubesweeper/README.md

 # Kythera Kubernetes Deployment Crawler

-Automatically crawls through resources in a Kubernetes cluster and acts according to [certain conditions outlined here](#configuration-defaults).
+Automatically crawls through resources in a lab Kubernetes cluster and acts according to [certain conditions outlined here](#configuration-defaults).
 As of now, Kubernetes Deployment Crawler will delete deployments and their associated resources if the waiting reason and/or pod restart counts dictate.

-If your Kubernetes clusters are filling up with non-Running pods, then the Kubernetes Deployment Crawler's automatic deletion can assist.
+If your lab Kubernetes clusters are filling up with non-Running pods, then the Kubernetes Deployment Crawler's automatic deletion can assist.
 Future iterations of this project can involve other actions based on crawling through Kubernetes cluster resources, such as generating reports per namespace without actually deleting.

 <p align="center">